livebook-dev/livebook/README.md

 You will need [Elixir v1.11](https://elixir-lang.org/install.html) or later.

-We will work on other distribution modes (escripts, Docker images, etc) in future releases.
+We will work on other distribution modes (escripts, Docker images, etc) once we start distributing official releases.

 ## License